CathyQian/Data-Structures-and-Algorithms/Algorithm Summary.md

-一是只要遇到字符串的子序列或配准问题首先考虑动态规划DP (shortest path --- bfs or dp)，二是只要遇到需要求出所有可能情况首先考虑用递归dfs (for combination or for permutation)
+Cheatsheet of time complexity for different algorithms: https://www.bigocheatsheet.com/

 ## bfs
 bfs and dfs are top solutions for finding all path/permutations/combinations.
-Besides, bfs is also a good option to find shortest path by building the tree layer by layer.
+Besides, bfs is also a good option to find shortest path by building the tree layer by layer; dfs can also be used to find count (similar to dynamic programming).
 If visited elements won't appear in the tree again, the first time the target is achieved is always the shortest path.

 - [Perfect Squares](AllSolutions/Perfect%20Squares.py) (BFS for shortest path)
 - [Word Search](AllSolutions/Word%20Search.py)